2400032184/sdp21/README.md

 Deployment Link: https://sdp21-z2w3.vercel.app/

+Open this App in the Desktop for better user experience

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.